YearInCode/YearInCode.github.io/README.md

 A year in code - reviewed
 <br>
-GitHub user who already got their Spotify 2018 Wrapped?
+Are you a GitHub user who already got their Spotify 2018 Wrapped?
 Fret not because YearInCode has your back!

 ---